-LEGAL REFS.: ORC 3313.60; 3313.666 3319.073 OAC 3301-35-04; 3301-35-06
+LEGAL REFS.: ORC 3313.60; 3313.666

+OAC 3301-35-04; 3301-35-06

+CROSS REFS.: EB, Safety Program

+EBC, Emergency Management and Safety Plans

+EFG, Student Wellness Program

+IGAF, Physical Education

+IGAG, Drugs, Alcohol and Tobacco Education

+IGAH, Family Life Education

+IGAI, Sex Education

+JFC, Student Conduct (Zero Tolerance)

+JFCF, Hazing and Bullving (Harassment, Intimidation and Dating Violence)

+JHF, Student Safety

+JHG, Reporting Child Abuse

+File: IGAE

-CROSS REFS.: EB, Safety Program EBC, Emergency Management and Safety Plans EFG, Student Wellness Program IGAF, Physical Education IGAG, Drugs, Alcohol and Tobacco Education IGAH, Family Life Education IGAI, Sex Education JFC, Student Conduct (Zero Tolerance) JFCF, Hazing and Bullying (Harassment, Intimidation and Dating Violence) JHF, Student Safety JHG, Reporting Child Abuse NOTE: According to State law, the study of health education must include instruction in:
+NOTE: According to State law, the study of health education must include instruction in:

-- 1. the nutritive value of foods, including natural and organically produced foods, the relation of nutrition to health and the use and effects of food additives; - 2. the harmful effects of and legal restrictions against the use of drugs of abuse, alcoholic beverages and tobacco; - 3. venereal disease education (students may be excused from this instruction with a written request by parents); - 4. personal safety and assault prevention for students in kindergarten through grade six (students may be excused from this instruction with a written request by parents); and - 5. age-appropriate instruction in dating violence prevention for students in grades 7 through 12 that must include recognizing the warning signs of dating violence and the characteristics of healthy relationships- and

-6. prescription opioid abuse prevention, with an emphasis on the prescription drug epidemic and the connection between prescription opioid abuse and addiction to other drugs, such as heroin.
+- 1. the nutritive value of foods, including natural and organically produced foods, the relation of nutrition to health and the use and effects of food additives; - 2. the harmful effects of and legal restrictions against the use of drugs of abuse, alcoholic beverages and tobacco; - 3. venereal disease education (students may be excused from this instruction with a written request by parents); - 4. personal safety and assault prevention for students in kindergarten through grade six (students may be excused from this instruction with a written request by parents); - 5. age-appropriate instruction in dating violence prevention for students in grades 7 through 12 that must include recognizing the warning signs of dating violence and the characteristics of healthy relationships; and - 6. prescription opioid abuse prevention, with an emphasis on the prescription drug epidemic and the connection between prescription opioid abuse and addiction to other drugs, such as heroin-and - 7. the process of making an anatomical gift, with an emphasis on the life-saving and life-enhancing effects of organ and tissue donation.